bramzandbelt/exgauss/README.md

 ### Usage

-Obtain best-fitting ex-Gaussian parameters (X), by fitting the ex-Gaussian model to the observed data (y) using a bounded Simplex algorithm:
+Obtain best-fitting ex-Gaussian parameters (X) by fitting the ex-Gaussian model to the observed data (y) using a bounded Simplex algorithm and maximum likelihood estimation:

 ```
 [X,fVal,exitFlag,solverOutput] = exgauss_fit(y);